Staying fit while avoiding injury

 - Seek guidance from an experienced friend or instructor when learning new activities.

-- Work up to your desired level of activity gradually (for example, don’t try to run 3 miles if you’ve never run before).
+- Work up to your desired level of activity gradually; for example, don’t try to run three miles if you’ve never run before.

 - Be sure to wear the proper supportive footwear for your activity.

 If you experience pain after your activity, it’s best to take a few days to recover before trying again.
 You may also want to try a modified, less-intense version of your desired workout until your body gains strength and coordination.
-If you continue to experience pain after a few days of rest, consult a physician for a recovery plan.
+Consult a doctor about diagnosis and treatment for an injury that persists for longer than a few days to a week.

-If you have pain in your neck and back as the result of a sports injury, and your symptoms have persisted for months in spite of conservative treatments, contact Laser Spine Institute to learn how our revolutionary outpatient procedures can help you rediscover your life without back or neck pain.
+If you have pain in your neck and back as the result of a spine condition, and your symptoms have persisted for months despite conservative treatments, contact Laser Spine Institute.
+Our minimally invasive spine surgery uses muscle-sparing techniques that allow for a streamlined outpatient experience that is a safer and effective alternative^ to traditional open neck or back procedures.